Shaaali/identity-apps/docs/guides/applications/web-app/add-login-to-web-app.md

 Browser-based protocols like SAML and OpenID Connect are most commonly used to integrate web applications with identity providers.

-See the guides given below to add login to your web apps with Asgradeo using OpenID Connect or SAML.
+See the guides given below to add login to your web apps with Asgardeo using OpenID Connect or SAML.

 ### Try out samples